streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/filters.md

 ## GrokFilter

-The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.GrokFilter`
+The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.GrokFilter`.

-The grok filter allows you to parse unstructured data like applications logs to extract structured and meaningful data fields.
+The `GrokFilter` allows you to parse unstructured data like applications logs to extract structured and meaningful data fields.

 **Regular Expressions**
 Grok are built on top of on regular expressions, so you can use any regular expressions as well to define your own patterns.